 1. What is the best canister filter for saltwater aquariums?

-All the canister filters we have reviewed above come with impressive features which make them be used in both saltwater and freshwater aquariums.
-You simply need to check them out based on which works best for your aquarium needs and then proceed to choose appropriately.
+All of the most canister filters we have reviewed above come with impressive features which make them great for both saltwater and freshwater aquariums.
+You simply need to review their sizes, features and decide which works best for your aquarium’s needs.

 2. What is the best canister filter for freshwater aquariums?

 They often come with a high capacity that will handle the large tanks that you wish to have filtered in less time.

 You might find that most of the canister filters come with the directions on how to do this, but still you can use one common trick from us.
 Once you have assembled it, submerge the filter in the tank, then plug it in.
 Tilt the canister to the side to submerge the impeller and start the suction.
 You can hold it in this position for a minute and then tilt it upward to expunge the air.
 It should be primed now.

 4. How to set up the canister filter for aquarium?